papatangosierra/serifu/README.md

 There are several reasons one might want to do this:

-- A translator can compose all of their scripts, regardless of the client publisher, in Serifu, and let software translate it into a given publisher's style sheet prior to submission.
+- A translator could compose all of their scripts, regardless of the client publisher, in Serifu, and let software translate it into a given publisher's style sheet prior to submission.
 - Any of the considerable breadth of tools available for text editing can easily be used for Serifu.
-- A specialized Serifu text editor--coming soon--can take advantage of the predictable structure to offer features like automatic page and panel numbering, character name autocomplete, and lots more.
+- A specialized Serifu text editor--coming soon--can take advantage of the format's predictable structure to offer features like automatic page and panel numbering, character name autocomplete, and lots more.
 - The rigorously predictable format allows script text to be presented to the letterer or book designer in a variety of more convenient ways than a word-processing document.

 ## The current Serifu rules

 ### Pages and Panels

-A new page is indicated by any line that begins with an octothorpe: `#`.
+A **page** is indicated by any line that begins with an octothorpe: `#`.
 Text after the `#`, e.g. `Page 3`, may be added for readability, but is ignored during parsing.

-A new panel is indicated by any line that begins with a single dash: `-`.
-Like to the page marker, the `-` can be followed by other text, (e.g. `3.1` to indicate "page three, panel one") for readability, but this text is ignored by the parser.
+A **panel** is indicated by any line that begins with a single dash: `-`.
+Like to the page marker, the `-` can be followed by other text, (e.g. `3.1` to indicate "page three, panel one") for readability, but this text is not meaningful to the parser (more on this later).

 Whitespace at the beginning of any line is ignored, so any Serifu line may be indented however the user prefers.
 The examples here indent panel and dialogue lines by a single tab stop.

-Blank pages and lines are indicated by simply starting the next page or panel.
-In the following example, the middle of the three pages is blank:
+Not every page in a comic necessarily has text on it.
+It might be blank, or contain only artwork.
+Such pages are indicated by simply starting the next page or panel.
+In the following example, the second page has no text:

     # PAGE 1
     	- 1.1